rpede/MobileProgramming24/_advanced_state/password_manager.md

 technique will save you a lot of hassle.

 <div class="alert info">
-  <b>Why do you need to do so much work in Dart just to serialize something to
+  <b>Why do you need to do so much work just to serialize something to
-  JSON?</b>
+  JSON in Dart?</b>
   <p>
   C# and some other programming languages that you might be familiar with.
   They got something called <a